 Dreams and REM sleep have benefits, but it’s not the only stage of sleep that matters.
 Slow-wave, non-REM sleep “still seems to carry the majority of health benefits”.
 Including regulating blood flow and blood glucose levels, and clearing Alzheimer’s-related plaque from the brain.
 REM sleep may have its own function.
 But most of the research still focuses on the restorative and important benefits of the other phases.

 How to get more REM sleep

-There are however,some known culprits that disrupt normal sleep patterns and reduce total time spent in REM sleep.
+There are, however, some known culprits that disrupt normal sleep patterns and reduce total time spent in REM sleep.
 A big one is obstructive sleep apnea.
 A condition that interferes with nighttime breathing and causes people to wake up many times throughout the night.
-Other aspects of modern life including alcohol, drugs, nicotine, the use of artificial light at night and dependency on alarm clocks interferes with REM sleep as well.
+Other aspects of modern life including alcohol, drugs, nicotine, the use of artificial light at night and dependency on alarm clocks interfere with REM sleep as well.